A neighbor’s word can bring death sentence in Iraq IS trials

 That appears to have sealed his fate: an informant told security agencies that Younis was an armed fighter with IS.

-Younis was arrested in February and said he was beaten, given electric shocks and hung upside down, finally confessing to crimes he hadn't committed to end his torment.
+The family fled Areij as Iraqi forces battled to retake the territory in 2017, settling into a camp for the displaced, where federal police arrested Younis in February.
+Younis said he was beaten, tortured with electric shocks and hung upside down, finally confessing to crimes he hadn’t committed to end his torment.

 The third condemned man interviewed by the AP, Ahmed Nijm, unabashedly said the Islamic State group had the right idea.
 They came to Mosul, he said, “in an earnest, sincere search for justice.”